 CLASS ASSIGNMENTS: The following schedule sets out the reading assignments for each upcoming class.
-Many of the class meetings will involve student participation and exercise.
+Many of the class meetings will involve student participation & exercise.
 In order to meaningfully participate, a student will need to be familiar with materials assigned for that class.
-Some classes will involve specific assignments to each student by student number.
+Some classes involve specific assignments for each student by student number.

-CLASS ONE-JANUARY 14, 2013-HOW WE GOT OUR JURY SYSTEM AND WHY WE MUST PRESERVE IT
+CLASS ONE - JANUARY 13, 2014 - HOW WE GOT OUR JURY SYSTEM AND WHY WE MUST PRESERVE IT

-Through historical and personal stories, I demonstrate various storytelling techniques and principles.
-The American tradition of permitting citizens to redress wrongs by trial to an independent jury is a proud and noble one.
-Students are encouraged to understand its history and work to preserve it.
+Through historical & personal stories, I demonstrate various storytelling techniques & principles.
+The American tradition of permitting citizens to redress wrongs by trial to an independent jury is a proud & noble one.
+Students are encouraged to understand its history & work to preserve it.

-Assignments for January 16 AND January 23, 2013:
+Assignments for January 15 AND January 22, 2014:

-Read pages 27 through 33 and 49 through 73; Who Will Speak For The Victim?
-Read pages 139 through 160; Winning with Stories Read:
+Read pages 27-33 and 49-73; Who Will Speak for the Victim?
+Read pages 139-160; Winning with Stories Read:

-- 1) Tips For Weeding Out Juror Bias; Jim M. Perdue, Sr., TRIAL, July, 2005 - 2) The written materials attached
+- 1) Tips for Weeding out Juror Bias; Jim M. Perdue, Sr. TRIAL, July 2005 - 2) The written materials attached

-Begin studying the mock trial materials that have been assigned by student number.
+Begin studying the mock trial materials that have been assigned by student number